Liang Yusheng: Early life

 Following the outbreak of the Second Sino-Japanese War in 1937, Chen left Guilin and returned to Mengshan County.
 During this time, he met two scholars from the neighbouring Guangdong Province who had taken shelter in Mengshan County, and studied history and literature under their tutelage: Jian Youwen, who specialised in the history of the Taiping Rebellion; and Rao Zongyi, who was well read in poetry, humanities, art and the history of Dunhuang.

 After the war ended, Chen attended Lingnan University in Guangzhou and graduated in 1948, majoring in international economics.

 Career in Hong Kong

-In 1949, Chen moved to Hong Kong and, through a recommendation from Lingnan University, became an assistant editor for the newspaper Ta Kung Pao.
-He was subsequently promoted to editor and also became a member of the newspaper's editorial executive committee.
-Towards the end of 1950, he was reassigned to New Evening Post, the evening edition of Ta Kung Pao.
+After the Chinese Communist Party came to power in 1949, Chen moved to Hong Kong and, through a recommendation from Lingnan University, became an assistant editor for the newspaper Ta Kung Pao.
+He was subsequently promoted to editor and became a member of the newspaper's editorial executive committee.